 This is the surprise that physician, mother, and wife Beth Ricanati, MD learned when she started baking challah over fifteen years ago: that simply stopping and baking bread was the best medicine she could prescribe in a fast-paced world.
 Braided chronicles a journey of a thousand challahs and one woman’s quest for wellness, well-being, and peace.

-Braided is available to buy wherever books are sold, including Amazon and Bookshop.org.
+Braided is available to buy wherever books are sold, including:

 AWARDS FOR BRAIDED INCLUDE: